Mariusthvdb/custom-ui/README.md

 Don't, let me repeat, Don't use the guidelines from the original repo (I won't provide a link, as you'd probably click it ;-) ) anymore on downloading, installing and activating custom-ui or using Customizer.
 All of that info now is obsolete.
 Follow 1 - 6 in [installation instructions](https://github.com/Mariusthvdb/custom-ui/blob/master/INSTALLING.md) and you're set.

 ## Caveats
 As always, there are caveats.
-I've stressed before, custom-ui was designed for HA States.
 Current HA is in very active development, and the Lovelace Frontend team constantly updates.
 Meaning this custom-ui can suddenly break completely.
 Nothing I can do about that, other than warn you here.
 And, of course, try to fix it in custom-ui.
 But, no promises made.

 Also, custom-ui can not customize everything.
 Entities created in python scripts (you need to set the customization in the script itself) and entities created by several add-ons can't be touched by custom-ui.
 Eg Home Assistant Google Drive Backup, and Argon One active cooling.
 You can work around that, by creating template sensors for those entities, which you can again customize in HA ;-)